. . . because action speaks louder than words.

 News and commentary from the Pro-Life Action League

-In our response to this oft-raised argument, we plainly make the observation that throughout modern history, any number of successful social reform movements — from the movement to enact child labor laws to the civil rights movement — have used disturbing images that depict victims of maltreatment and violence, and that public support for the reforms these movements sought could not have been garnered without publicly showing these images.
+In our response to this oft-raised argument, we point out that throughout modern history, any number of successful social reform movements — from the movement to enact child labor laws to the civil rights movement — have used disturbing images that depict victims of maltreatment and violence, and that public support for the reforms these movements sought could not have been garnered without publicly showing these images.

 The intent behind displaying graphic abortion pictures is the same, of course, for it puts a human face on the victims of what is, for far too many people, merely a theoretical concept or political issue.
 [Continue reading …]

-Pro-life activists take part in a 2011 Face the Truth demonstration in Rockford, Illinois [Photo by Sam Scheidler]
+Face the Truth Tour in Joliet, IL [Photo by Sam Scheidler]

-Next Friday, July 12, the Pro-Life Action League kicks off our 14th annual “Face the Truth” Tour across northeastern Illinois.
+This Friday, July 10, the Pro-Life Action League kicks off our 16th annual “Face the Truth” Tour across northeastern Illinois.

-Since 2000, the League has conducted a week-long tour covering a huge swath of territory across the Chicagoland area.
-At each stop, League staff and volunteers line a busy intersection with graphic pictures of abortion to show the public the truth about this deadly procedure.
-Get the full Tour itinerary here.
-[Continue reading ...]
+Since 2000, the League has conducted a week-long tour covering a large swath of territory across the Chicagoland area.
+At each stop, League staff and volunteers line a busy intersection with pictures of abortion victims to show the public the truth about what is all too often characterized merely as a “choice.”

-On our website is a page that addresses the most common objections we hear during our “Face the Truth” Tours, when we show graphic abortion pictures out on the streets—as we’re preparing to do for a week starting next Friday, July 12.
+On our website is a page that addresses the most common objections we hear during our “Face the Truth” Tours, when we show pictures of abortion victims out on the streets—as we’re preparing to do at 24 sites in and around Chicago starting July 10.

 But in this post I’d like to focus on another objection that I must admit I find it hard to get my head around.
-Namely, the charge that showing graphic abortion pictures in public is uncharitable—and yea, even un-Christian—especially because of the supposedly damaging effects it has on children.
+Namely, the charge that showing abortion victim photos in public is uncharitable — and yea, even un-Christian—especially because of the supposedly damaging effects it has on children.

-Personally, I find it understandable that the average secular person might get upset upon seeing a display of graphic abortion pictures.
+Personally, I find it understandable that the average secular person might get angry upon seeing a display of pictures of abortion victims.

 But I’m gobsmacked when Christians try to claim that showing the victims of abortion in an effort to awaken people’s consciences is actually contrary to our faith.